 Women dress according to their marital status.
 An eligible and single Zulu woman shows the pride she has of her body by flaunting it and wearing skirts made out of grass or beaded cotton strings.

 A married woman will cover her body to indicate to others that she is taken.
 An engaged Zulu woman will naturally grow her hair and cover her chest with decorative cloth as a sign of respect to her in laws.

-The traditional attire for men is umqhele (warrior's headband) , amambatha to put over the shoulders, ibheshu (acts as a trouser) around the waist, umcedo (used as underwear) to cover the genitalia, and imbadada for his foot.
+The traditional Zulu clothing for men is umqhele (warrior's headband) , amambatha to put over the shoulders, ibheshu (acts as a trouser) around the waist, umcedo (used as underwear) to cover the genitalia, and imbadada for his foot.

 There are a number of dances in Zulu culture that celebrates different areas of life.
 The hunting dance symbolizes the bravery it requires to hunt by imitating the movements of hunters.
 The dance is performed during ceremonies before warriors go out to hunt.
 To avoid injury sticks are used instead of spears.

 The dance of the small shield is a rhythmic dance that encourages military unity and it is normally performed at royal occasions.